 I know it’s difficult for you.
 People keep on misunderstanding you and misjudging you.
 So, I would like to tell you that it’s not your fault; you have done a good job by listening to your heart.
 Thank you.

 Women like you make all of us proud.
 Kudos to you for understanding that bringing up a child is not your forte.
 Not everyone can do that.
 It doesn’t mean that you don’t love children.

-You probably enjoy being with children but raising one is not your cup of tea.
+You probably enjoy being with children but you are one of those women who chose not to be mothers because raising one is not your cup of tea.
 You have understood that you have your dreams and it’s not possible for you to manage motherhood and professional life.
 Not everyone can do the balancing act.